 - She's accused of betraying Brad as well, but the Narrator hints that Lupin picked up some subtle body language from her telling him that she truly loved him.

 - Crouching Moron, Hidden Badass: Zenigata singlehandedly takes takes down three drug dealers.
 Who later turn out to be undercover officers.
 Whoops.

 - He also takes out a STREET of toughs, in order to interrogate them on Lupin's location.
 Subverted when you see Zenigata is just as badly beaten up as the people he's left on the street.

 - Embarrassing Rescue: Lupin saves Jigen from Galvez's goons.
 Jigen is not pleased.

 - Episode 0: The Beginning: The movie is a prequel explaining how the gang all met.
 Maybe.
-Not the only Origins Episode, but it is a Origins.
+Not the only Origins Episode this franchise has had, but it is an Origin.